Share this article

 What can tortoises eat from the garden?

 As scavengers of leafy greens, the tortoise diet should also include some yummy leaves from certain wildflowers.
+Plants and edible weeds are excellent additions to your tortoise’s diet and can be given in larger quantities than fruits or vegetables.
 Most of these can be found in your backyard or local park:

 • Grass